bazel-contrib/bazel-lib/docs/copy_to_bin.md

 e.g. `<execroot>/path/to/file -> <execroot>/bazel-out/<platform>/bin/path/to/file`

+If a file passed in is already in the output tree is then it is added directly to the DefaultInfo provided by the rule without a copy.

 This is useful to populate the output folder with all files needed at runtime, even those which aren't outputs of a Bazel rule.